SeaQL/seaql.github.io/SeaORM/docs/04-basic-crud/01-select.md

 By default SeaORM will select all columns defined in the `Column` enum.

-> If you want to select custom columns / expressions, read the [custom select section](/docs/advanced-query/custom-select#).

 ## Find by Primary Key

 Find a model by its primary key, it can be a single key or composite key.
 We start by calling the `find_by_id` method on `Entity` which helps you construct the select query and condition automatically.
 Then, fetch a single model from database with the `one` method.